From prime rib to chips and dip: Lean times at mining's annual conference

 After a years-long downturn in the mining sector - and with little relief in sight - the 2015 convention, which runs through Wednesday, has lost some of its glitz.

-“We’re seeing far less prime rib, far more chips, far more salsa," said Benjamin Cox, chief executive of explorer Aston Bay Holdings Ltd. (BAY.V).
+“We’re seeing far less prime rib, far more chips, far more salsa," said Benjamin Cox, chief executive of explorer Aston Bay Holdings Ltd..
 "I’m really depressed that I have to drink bourbon versus single malt scotch, it just doesn’t do it for me.”

 Striking a more serious note, Cox also summed up the overall mood of the miners: "Everyone is panicked in the industry.
 If you are not humbled this year, whether you work for a major or a junior or anyone in-between, you are insane."